 We also include two pre-treatment spending categories that were strongly related to the MPX: ATM withdrawals and gambling.
-As noted earlier, Australia is predominantly a cashless society, at least in formal markets.
-And gambling is more lightly regulated than in the US (online betting is legal, for example), with higher average losses.
-All Recall these two categories were the largest and third-largest discernible uses of withdrawn funds.
-Both ATM withdrawals and gambling prior to withdrawal were strongly predictive of MPX.
+As noted earlier, Australia is predominantly a cashless society, though cash is ubiquitous in illicit markets.
+Recall these two categories were the largest and third-largest discernible uses of withdrawn funds.
+Both ATM withdrawals and gambling prior to withdrawal were strongly predictive of the MPX.
 Indeed, between the lowest and highest MPX quintiles, the rate of pre-treatment gambling more than doubled.